3kh0/ext-remover/README.md

 4. Go to the chrome://extensions page for the blocker extension you want to Disable.

-5. If that page has any sort of switch, such as "Allow access to file URLs", click that switch.
+5. If that page has any switch, such as "Allow access to file URLs", click that switch.
 If there are no clickable switches, cry in a corner or something.

 The extension should now be broken, assuming you clicked the switch!
 Only one of the two duplicate tabs should be left standing.
 You can close your tabs now.